Notsfsssf/pixez-flutter/.github/README_en.md

 A 3rd-party pixiv client built with Flutter.

-Can access pixiv directly from Mainland China.
+Enables access to pixiv directly from Mainland China.

 # Download